Dam Safety Regulation in the U.S.

 Safety is key to the effectiveness of a dam.
 Dam failures can be devastating for the dam owners, to the dam’s intended purpose and, especially, for downstream populations and property.
 Property damage can range in the thousands to billions of dollars.
 No price can be put on the lives that have been lost and could be lost in the future due to dam failure.
 Failures know no state boundaries—inundation from a dam failure could affect several states and large populations.

 Early in this century, as many dams failed due to lack of proper engineering and maintenance, it was recognized that some form of regulation was needed.
 One of the earliest state programs was enacted in California in the 1920s.
 Federal agencies, such as the Corps of Engineers and the Department of Interior, Bureau of Reclamation built many dams during the early part of the twentieth century and established safety standards during this time.
 Slowly, other states began regulatory programs.
 But it was not until the string of significant dam failures in the 1970s that awareness was raised to a new level among the states and the federal government.

 State Regulation Today

 Today, every state but Alabama have dam safety regulatory programs.
-State governments have regulatory responsibility for 80% of the approximately 84,000 dams within the National Inventory of Dams.
+State governments have regulatory responsibility for 70% of the 90,580 dams within the National Inventory of Dams.
 These programs vary in authority but, typically, the program activities include 1) safety evaluations of existing dams, 2) review of plans and specifications for dam construction and major repair work, 3) periodic inspections of construction work on new and existing dams, and 4) review and approval of emergency action plans.